veraLukyanova/libft/README.md

 ## libft

-Libft is a proprietary library in which functions repeat the behavior of standard functions from libraries in the C language.
+Libft is a library in which functions repeat the behavior of standard functions from libraries in the C language.

 ## Libc functions